naeemahmadV/ims-agent/README.md

 **Automatically track applications usage and working time.**

-> With IMS Agent you can go back in time and see what you were working on.
+> With IMSAgent you can go back in time and see what you were working on.
 You can get information on what apps were used - exactly at what time - and what title the application had at that moment.
 This is enough to determine how much you did something.

 **Track how you spent your time on a computer.**

-> IMS Agent tracks active applications usage and computer state.
+> IMSAgent tracks active applications usage and computer state.
 It records active application titles.
 It tracks idle, offline, and online state.
 You can see this data with a nice interactive timeline chart.

 **Analyze your computer usage**